montahamet/PharmaAssist/README.md

-# PharmaAssist - RAG for Pharmaceutical Research
+# PharmaAssist – RAG for Pharmaceutical Research

-## Overview

 **PharmaAssist** is a Retrieval-Augmented Generation (RAG) application built to assist pharmaceutical researchers.
 It provides a reliable method to extract information and answer specific questions grounded in proprietary or uploaded PDF documents.

 The application uses **LangChain** for pipeline orchestration, **Chroma** as the vector store, and leverages the high performance of the **Llama-3.3-70B-Versatile** model via the **Groq API** for rapid, context-aware responses.

 ## RAG Pipeline Flow